Coarse and pointwise tangent fields

 Sections \ref{sec:prelim} contains some notation as well as some background results on dyadic cubes in metric spaces and the relation between dimension theory and the ``badly fitting $d$-planes'' property.
+Section \ref{sec:pointwise} contains the proof of our ``pointwise'' result, Theorem \ref{thm:pointwise}.

-Section \ref{sec:TST} contains some results connected to the Analyst's Traveling Salesman Theorem of Jones; the main result is Proposition \ref{prop:str}.
+The remainder of the paper, taking up most of the length, is devoted to the results on coarse tangent fields.
+Section \ref{sec:TST} contains some results connected to the Analyst's Traveling Salesman Theorem of Jones; the main result there is Proposition \ref{prop:str}.

 The proofs of the ``coarse'' Theorems \ref{thm:main}, \ref{thm:onedim}, and \ref{thm:converse} are in Sections \ref{sec:hilbertproof} and \ref{sec:finalproofs}.
 Before that, in Section \ref{sec:d=2}, we give a sketch of the main argument in the special case $\bX=\mathbb{R}^2$ and $d=2$.
 Section \ref{sec:d=2} is not logically necessary, and we include it only to help the reader follow the main ideas in the following two sections more closely.